Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Introduction

 \paragraph{Canary-gradient attack} We extend the first attack and devise a second approach called \textbf{canary-gradient}.
 Here, we show that a malicious server $S$ can modify the target's model to induce specific behavior in the derivative of a tiny subset $\xi$ of its parameters (\eg two out of millions of parameters).
 In particular, $S$ can forge malicious parameters that force the model to produce non-zero gradients for $\xi$ only when a specific adversarially-chosen property is present in the input batch used to compute the update.
 Then, the server can preserve the target's gradient for $\xi$ in the final aggregated value by forcing the non-target users to unconditionally produce zero gradients only for the parameters $\xi$.
 This allows $S$ to recover the target's gradient for $\xi$ in \TT{plaintext} and ascertain the presence of the queried property in the user's private data (\eg membership inference).
 Eventually, this demonstrates that a malicious server can cast extremely effective property inference attacks on individual users under SA, while ensuring the stealthiness of the attack.

-\paragraph{The (in)secure combination of SA and FL} In cryptographic terms, SA protocols are specialized multi-party computation (MPC) protocols that implement the ideal functionality $f^{\labelSecAggr}(v_1, \ldots, v_n) = \sum_{u_i \in \cUsers} v_i = v$.
+\paragraph{The (in)correct usage of SA in FL} In cryptographic terms, SA protocols are specialized multi-party computation (MPC) protocols that implement the ideal functionality $f^{\labelSecAggr}(v_1, \ldots, v_n) = \sum_{u_i \in \cUsers} v_i = v$.
 They are built assuming that the inputs of honest users are untamperable, i.e., an adversary has no control over the input $v_i$ of an honest user $u_i\in\cUsers$.
 This holds in both the semi-honest and malicious security models.

-Unfortunately, our work shows that the above assumption does not hold in FL.
-As discussed earlier, a malicious server $S$ can exploit a model inconsistency attack to tamper with the inputs $(v_1, \ldots, v_n)$ of all honest users $\cUsers$.
+Unfortunately, the above assumption does not hold in FL.
+As discussed earlier, a malicious server $S$ can tamper with the inputs $(v_1, \ldots, v_n)$ of the honest users $\cUsers$.
 Unlike other attacks, ours is the first that does not contradict the security of the underlying SA protocol and does not require auxiliary information about user data.
-Even assuming a perfectly secure SA, our attack will succeed independently of the number of users running the FL protocol.
-In practice, even if we replace SA with its ideal functionality and assume that FL is sound, our work shows that their combination is faulty and ineffective against an active adversarial server.
+Our attacks will succeed regardless of the number of FL protocol users, which is additional evidence that SA and FL cannot protect against adversarial servers.

+\paragraph{Preventing model inconsistency.} We discuss ways to help mitigate model inconsistency by integrating consistency checks during the FL protocol.
+In particular, we show that the two most influential SA protocols of Bonawitz et al.~\cite{bonawitz2017practical} (CCS'17) and Bell et al.~\cite{bell2020secure} (CCS'20) can be modified to incorporate consistency checks without affecting the efficiency of the original FL protocol.
+This is achieved by linking SA's masking values (generated by a particular user to hide its input) to the parameters received from the server.
+By doing it this way, when two or more users receive different parameters, their masks will look random.
+As a result, the malicious server cannot tell whose input is whose, reducing the attack efficacy.

+Finally, we will discuss how DP techniques can be used in conjunction with SA, which remains a suitable solution to prevent a malicious server from breaching users' privacy.
+We refer the reader to~\Cref{sec:def} for more details.

-\iffull To make our results reproducible, we made our code available.\footnote{\url{https://github.com/pasquini-dario/EludingSecureAggregation}.} \fi
+To make our results reproducible, we made our code available.\footnote{\url{https://github.com/pasquini-dario/EludingSecureAggregation}.}